About similar audiences on the Display Network

 AdWords looks at browsing activity on Display Network sites over the last 30 days, and uses this, along with our contextual engine, to understand the shared interests and characteristics of the people in your remarketing list.
 Based on this information, AdWords automatically finds new potential customers whose interests and characteristics are similar to those of people in your remarketing list.
 The more characteristics and interests people in your remarketing lists share, the better similar audiences works.

-To find similar audiences, we look at the millions of users on the entire Display Network.
+To find similar audiences, we look across the millions of apps and sites on the Display Network.
 As your remarketing lists change, your similar audience will change as well.

 A similar audiences list is created from a remarketing list with at least 500 cookies and enough similarity in characteristics and interests to create a corresponding similar audience.
 Similar audiences can't be created based on the characteristics and interests of individual users.

-People who don't want to be included in similar audiences can opt out of the DoubleClick cookie using Google's Ads Settings.
+People who don't want to be included in similar audiences can opt out through their Ads Settings.